18F/join.tts.gsa.gov/positions/logindeputydirect.md

     - Develop staffing plans to ensure that Login.gov’s delivery organization has the right staff in place to deliver on key product and program initiatives; interview and hire staff to meet these needs.
     - Develop and design organizational structures and practices to enable the delivery team to closely collaborate with critical supporting teams such as cybersecurity, anti-fraud and privacy.
     - Track and report on all product development initiatives.

+  - Lead a team of product and business professionals
+    - Serves as supervisor for the Login.gov delivery organization, spanning product management, user experience and design, and full stack engineering.
+    - Help the Login.gov delivery organization align on and adhere to shared processes, deliver results, maintain high standards, and resolve conflicts.
+Connect teams to resources, amplify team successes, and help teams to pivot or adapt as needed.
+    - Help Login.gov teams understand what success looks like.
+Work with Login.gov teams to regularly demonstrate our expertise and impact.
+    - Help identify opportunities for professional growth and learning for Login.gov teams.
+    - Help Login.gov branch chiefs develop themselves and their teams.
+    - Apply performance management techniques to bring out the best in people; hold branch chiefs accountable for their results.

+  - Advise the Login.gov Director, leadership and the organization to support
+    - Work to strengthen Login.gov as a whole and continue to break down silos.
+    - Contribute to the development of program goals and stakeholder alignment to those goals.
+    - Develop strong working relationships between the delivery organization and other components of Login.gov.
+    - Share information across Login.gov branches to improve the product offering.
+    - Work efficiently and effectively in our distributed culture.
+Look for ways to build relationships and be inclusive.
+    - Show thoughtful conflict-resolution and mediation skills.
+    - Celebrate Login.gov members’ skills and successes.
+    - Represent the Login.gov program externally at conferences and other events.
+    - Work directly with stakeholders internal and external to Login, TTS, and GSA to further objectives of the Login.gov program.

 # If there are any info sessions associated with this position, list them here.
 # Each info session needs three pieces of information: the link, the date, and